 Charter brokers use other companies aircraft to fulfill their clients flight requirements.
-The larger charter brokers have established good quality procedures to make sure the planes they use are meeting all the required standards.
+The larger charter brokers have established good quality procedures to make sure the planes they use are meeting all the required safety and service standards.
 The fractional operators and charter operators may supplement their aircraft with planes from other operators.
 The leading companies have programs to check for high safety ratings from the FAA and audit organizations such as ARG/US, Wyvern, and IS-BAO.

 Some of the leading jet card companies are: